amanshharma/Tryouts/README.md

 update 1

 These apps are based on the Gql Bootcamp training by Andrew Mead.
-Code here is just for practice (Not formatted)
+Code here is just for practice (Not formatted).